salsa-rs/salsa/book/src/overview.md

 }
 ```

-Just as with an input, new values are created by invoking `Ast::new`.
-Unlike with an input, the `new` for a tracked struct only requires a `&`-reference to the database:
+Just as with an input, new values are created by invoking `Ast::new`, and the `new` for a tracked struct only requires a `&`-reference to the database:

 ```rust
 #[salsa::tracked]